Bakar (musician): 2018: Badkid

-In early 2018, Bakar released the single "Million Miles" and announced the his debut full length project, Badkid.
+In early 2018, Bakar released the single "Million Miles" and announced his debut full length project, Badkid.
 In April 2018, he released the project's third single, "All In", following the lead single "Big Dreams" (2017) and "Million Miles" (2018).
 Bakar performed at Live at Leeds in May 2018, where he was described by NME as an "electrifying performer" who "cemented himself as one of Britain's most exciting new acts".
 He released "Badlands" as the final single off of Badkid a week later.
 Bakar's performance set at The Great Escape in May 2018 was also well received by critics.
 Badkid was released as a mixtape under Bakar's own record label,*bash, on 22 May 2018.
 He marked the release of the mixtape with a headlining performance at Camden Assembly in London.
 He announced a headlining tour of the United Kingdom including a performance at The Dome in London.
 After completing the sold out tour, Bakar released the non-album single "Dracula" in October 2018.

 2019–2020: Will You Be My Yellow?

 Bakar signed to both Black Butter Records and September Management in early 2019.
 In January 2019, American rapper Sheck Wes mentioned a future collaboration with Bakar.
 In March 2019, Bakar released the non-album single set "Chill" and "Sold Your Soul" alongside the announcement of another headlining European tour, Bakar & The Badkids.
 In August 2019, Bakar announced the release of the EP, Will You Be My Yellow?, and released its lead single "Hell n Back".
 The single became a sleeper hit in the United States, experiencing the longest trip to No. 1 on the Triple A chart in Billboard chart history, eventually peaking on 30 June 2020 (its 27th week).
-"Hell n Back" was also certified Gold in Australia in 2020.
+"Hell n Back" was also certified Gold in Australia in 2020, where the song also placed No. 62 on triple j's Hottest 100 of 2019.
 The six-track EP Will You Be My Yellow? was released to critical acclaim under Black Butter Records on 20 September 2019.
 The project was written and recorded within just eight weeks, and was produced by frequent collaborators Zach Nahome and Matty Tavares.
 It featured the track "Stop Selling Her Drugs" featuring American musician Dominic Fike.

 In November 2019, Bakar performed "Hell n Back" for his second performance on the German music series ColorsxStudios, following his first performance "Scott Free" in March 2017.
 The former was released commercially as a non-album single and has amassed over one million views on YouTube as of July 2020.
 In November 2019, British singer Collard released the single "Stone" featuring Bakar.
 In December 2019, the song "Hell n Back" was used in the promotional ad for Arsenal F.C. x Adidas's Bruised Banana range, highlighting the lyric "Will you be my yellow?" which Bakar sings in the video.